 Being your own boss is infinitely harder than having a boss, and by infinitely (which is a pain in the ass to spell), I mean 17,929,531.9045 times harder.
 Exact math.

-The next time I hear someone say that they want to be their own boss, I’m going to take the nearest rotten pork chop and slap them across the face with it.
-Because that’s kind of what it’s like being your own boss.
+The next time I hear someone say that they want to be their own boss, I'm going to take the nearest rotten pork chop and slap them across the face with it because, in fact, that's kind of what it's like.

-Gone are the days when you just take orders and go home at 5pm to your cozy little cottage to watch Desperate Housewives while shoving Twizzlers down your throat.
+Gone are the days when you just take orders and go home at 5pm to watch Desperate Housewives while shoving Twizzlers down your throat.
+(Not judging, ahem.)

 Being your own boss means that the work is never done.